yasminenuhaily/cse15l-lab-reports/LabReport3.md

                 regarding the nomination of these directors, who are presidentially appointed.
 But Only presidential leadership can develop government-wide concepts and
 ```
+The command `grep -e [pattern]` returns the lines which contain the specified pattern, with case sensitivity.
+In this case, `grep -e "presidential"` returns the lines with the String "presidential" found within the `chapter-13.1.txt` file.
+This command is useful when using multiple -e commands to speciffy multiple patterns, or when a pattern begins with (`-`).
+Additionally useful is its case sensitivity, as opposed to `grep -i`.

 `grep -F ` : Found with terminal input `man grep` <br>
 Example 1- <br>
 ```